-One of the primary differences in any of the rural county groups compared to the most urban areas is the lack of international migration.
-All regions are experiencing an annual net loss in domestic migration, but the loss in urban areas is significantly less and has been overcome by huge gains in international migration (Figure 4).
+A significant difference in any of the rural county groups compared to the most urban areas is the lack of international migration.
+All regions are experiencing an annual net loss in domestic migration, or in the case of our entirely urban areas, minor gains.
+Our entirely urban areas, however, have been experiencing significant in-migration of populations from outside of the United States, whereas our more rural areas do not experience the same (Figure 4).

-Average annual migration change, domestic compared to international - 2010 to 2017
+Annual migration changes, domestic compared to international

-Figure 4: Although all regions have experienced an annual loss in domestic migration, entirely urban areas overcome this with significant gains through international migration.
-Data: U.S. Census Bureau, Population Estimates Without international migration, natural change can barely make up for out-migration from rural counties.
-In addition, counties in the entirely rural group continue to see more deaths than births, meaning those counties are experiencing on average both outmigration and negative natural change (Figure 5).
+Figure 4: Although all regions have experienced either minor gains or more significant losses in domestic migration, counties that have more urban areas overcome this with significant gains through international migration.
+Data: U.S. Census Bureau, Population Estimates

+The other significant difference between rural counties and counties with more urban areas is their ability to overcome outmigration with natural change.
+Natural change is the net gain or loss from the number of births and deaths.
+Without international migration, natural change can barely make up for out-migration from our more rural counties.
+Counties in the entirely rural group, in fact, continue to see more deaths than births, meaning those counties are experiencing on average both outmigration and negative natural change (Figure 5).

-Average annual components of population change, 2010 to 2017
+Average annual components of population change, 2010 to 2019

-Figure 5: Natural change can barely overcome outmigration in counties with a town/rural mix and urban/town/rural mix.
+Figure 5: Natural change can barely overcome outmigration in counties with a town/rural mix, whereas more urban counties experience more births than deaths and an in-migration.
 Entirely rural areas experience an overall outmigration and more deaths than births (negative natural change).
 Data: U.S. Census Bureau, Population Estimates